sammyf/tts_webapp/README.md

-***Just a small webapp to generate Text2Speech wav files using a specific voice from coqui's *tts* package.***
+## TTS Webapp

-This app is also used as a companion for another GUI I wrote to help it access the internet and, of course, to generate TTS Files.
+This branch of tts_app app is used as a companion for ollamaui ( https://github.com/sammyf/ollamaui ) to help it access and understand the internet.

-**Required:** python < 3.11 (as a tts package doesn't exist for python3.11 or 3.12)

-__Installation on GNU/Linux :__
+It doesn't require the TTS package and will only return a ping instead of spoken words!

+**IMPORTANT** : if you need this for ollamaui and want the TTS output, then clone the branch `master`

+### Requirements
+* python

+### Installation

+**GNU/Linux :**

 * clone this repo, change the URLs and ports in main.py and html/index.html to match your requirements.

 * create a virtual environment with

-`python10 -m venv .venv`
+`python -m venv .venv`

 * activate it with